Degenerate coupled-cluster theory: Theories

-where Einstein's convention of implied summations over repeated indices is employed, and $p$ and $h$ as in $(t_I)^p_h$ stand for a virtual and occupied spin-orbital, respectively, in the $I$th degenerate reference determinant.
-These are essentially the same as the so-called $T_1$-amplitude and energy equations, respectively, of single-reference CCS except for the last term of Eq.\ (\ref{DCCS1}), which is unlinked.
-However, this term will be canceled by the unlinked contribution in the right-hand side of Eq.\ (\ref{DCC_ansatz}), leaving a fully linked $t$-amplitude equation (see below).
+(This and some of the following equations were derived and typeset by {\sc tce}.\cite{tce,tce,tce2}) Henceforth, Einstein's convention of implied summations over repeated indices is employed, and $p$ and $h$ as in $(t_I)^p_h$ stand for a virtual and occupied spin-orbital, respectively, in $|I\rangle$.
+The last factor in Eq.\ (\ref{DCCS1}) is the diagonal element of the Hamiltonian matrix $\bm{H}$ of Eq.\ (\ref{H}) and is given by